glaParaBio/genetic-variant-detection-in-cell-pops/README.md

 If you have more than one pair of fastq file per library, add one row per fastq pair and use the same library_id for each of them.

-Populate the tab-separated file `genomes.tsv`.
+Populate the tab-separated file [genomes.tsv](test/sample_sheets/genomes.tsv).
 This file indicates where to download the reference data.
 Columns are:

 Column | Description